Broker Review

 XM Spreads Review — Are They Actually Competitive?

-Updated March 2026 · 10 min read
+Updated April 2026 · 10 min read

 XM is one of the most popular forex brokers with over 10 million accounts.
 They market competitive spreads and a $30 no-deposit bonus, but do the numbers hold up under scrutiny?
 We opened a live Ultra Low account and a Zero account, funded both, and tracked spreads for 30 days across three trading sessions.